 Free bus rides for women to continue for 5 yrs if AAP returns to power: Kejriwal

-"All other parties keep criticising me that I give everything free to people.
+"All other parties keep criticizing me that I give everything free to people.
 They say the government will run into losses.
 Now we have also made DTC bus rides free for women.
-The opposition party criticised us for this," the Aam Aadmi Party (AAP) chief said.
-He said his government "spent Rs 140 crore to make DTC bus rides free for women, while the chief minister of Gujarat has just bought a Rs 190-crore aircraft for his personal use".
+The opposition party criticized us for this," Kejriwal said.
+The Aam Aadmi Party (AAP) supremo said his government "spent Rs 140 crore to make DTC bus rides free for women, while the chief minister of Gujarat has just bought a Rs 190-crore aircraft for his personal use".

 "I did not buy an airplane for myself...
 I waived the bus fare for our sisters.
 We have given free facilities to the people by saving on extravagant spending.
-We are providing 24-hour free electricity.
+We are providing 24 hours of free electricity.
 Electricity bill of most people are coming out nil," he claimed.
-"Each MP gets four thousand units of electricity free but when the poor get 200 units of electricity free, then these 'netas' have a problem," he said.
+"Each MP gets four thousand units of electricity free but when the poor get 200 units of electricity-free, then these 'netas' have a problem," he said.

 "The opposition is saying that all these schemes will stop after the election.
 Today I am announcing that when our government returns to power, the free services will all continue even for the next five years.
 You will get 200 units of electricity free for the next five years," Kejriwal said.
-Assembly election in Delhi is scheduled for early next year.
+On the new facility to be built, Kejriwal claimed, "land was acquired to build a hospital in Siraspur 35 years ago.
+Governments of all parties came and went but all of them cheated the people".

+Today the AAP government is going to build a modern super-specialty hospital with a capacity of 2,700 beds in two phases, he said.
+"In the first phase, a hospital of 1,164 beds will be built.
+After this 1,500 more beds will be added.
+This hospital will be of 2,700 beds.
+For this, the government has released Rs 487 crore.
+Hospital construction will begin in January.
+The hospital will be built in 36 months.
+I will come after 36 months and inaugurate the hospital," he said, exuding confidence ahead of the polls due early next year.

+Simultaneously, the work on a 650-bed hospital is going to start in the Madipur area for which funds have been sanctioned, Kejriwal added.
+"We have done a lot of work in the last five years.
+We are working 24 hours a day.
+The vehicle of development in Delhi had come to a halt.
+In the last 70 years, the governments of the other parties did nothing," he claimed, adding, "now we are driving the development of Delhi at full speed.
+Now we cannot afford to hit the brakes".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)